 Correlational studies looking at the impact of TAs providing general classroom support have shown broadly similar effects.
-One of the most recent studies, conducted in England, suggests that on average low attaining pupils do less well in a class with a TA present, compared to a class where only a teacher is present.
+One of the most recent studies, conducted in England, suggests that on average low attaining learners do less well in a class with a TA present, compared to a class where only a teacher is present.
 More recent intervention studies, including two randomised controlled trials conducted in England in 2013, provide a strong indication that TAs can improve learning if they are trained and deployed carefully.
 Given the limited amount of existing evidence, these studies made a substantial contribution to the overall evidence base, changing the overall average impact from zero to one additional months' progress.

 The research literature does not distinguish between different levels or grades of teaching assistants.

 The EEF has published guidance on the effective use of teaching assistants.
 The guidance report, along with resources and a course to help make best use of the guidance can be found here.